-The selections contained in this album represent a sort of "mixed grill" of cylinders, such as a 1 cylinder collector might have accumulated over a period of years, if he had collected records seriously and tried to preserve them.
-You'll find a bit of everything here, from cornball comedy to military band selections to serious political speeches.
+The selections contained in this album represent a sort of "mixed grill" of cylinders, such as a cylinder collector might have accumulated over a eyilneer collector might have accumulated over a period of years, if he had collected records seriously and tried to preserve them.
+You'll find a bit of everything here, from comball comedy to military band selections to serious political speeches.
 Entertainment, rather than instruction is the main purpose of this collection.
 So put the record on your phonograph and have fun!